Oli-Ar/rust-game/readme.md

 ### Compile Guide:
 1. Install Rust using [rustup](https://rustup.rs/)
 2. Go to directory with this project
-3. Run the command `cargo run --release` to build and run the project
+3. Run the command `cargo run --release` to build and run the project (if you `cargo build --release` ensure that the file is in ./sixth_form_summer_work/ due to file paths for assests)
 ### Specification
 The game was made following the instructions from [this pdf](https://pdfhost.io/v/xBfvK9fub_project_specpdf.pdf).